FlowFuse/flowfuse/docs/install/docker/README.md

 Proceed to the [next paragraph](#start-flowfuse-platform) to start the platform with automatically generated TLS certificate.

+> When using automatic TLS certificate generation, the platform will take a few minutes to generate them on the first platform startup.
+> For a short period of time browsers may report untrusted certificate warning.
+This is expected behavior and should resolve itself once the certificate is generated.

 #### Custom TLS Certificate

 If you have own TLS certificate, you can use it in FlowFuse platform installation as well.
 As mentioned before, the certificate must be a wildcard one for the domain you are using.